barrycarter/bcapps/README-projects.txt

 https://en.wikipedia.org/wiki/Norway

-and a google search for "norway center of population" (without quotes) yields nothing helpful.
+and a google search for "Norway center of population" (without quotes) yields nothing helpful.

 This doesn't appear to be a difficult problem, so I am coding it.